bata24/gef/README.md

     - It supports a new mode to stop after executing N instructions (`-g`).
     - It shows changed memories.
         - ![](images/unicorn-emulate.png)
-    - It supports to replace GOT of string functions using avx2 or NEON, which unicorn does not support, with slower original functions.
+    - It supports replacing the GOT of string functions using avx2 or NEON, which unicorn does not support, with slower original functions.
 - `ropper`: is improved.
     - It does not reset autocomplete settings after calling imported `ropper`.
 - `hexdump`: is improved.
     - It supports physical memory if under qemu-system.
-    - It will retry with adjusting read size when failed reading memory.
+    - It will retry with adjusting read size if reading memory fails.
     - By default, the same line is omitted.
     - ![](images/hexdump.png)
 - `patch`: is improved.